davewhiteland/compsci-superbasics/collections/_hardware/connections.md

 If the sockets or connections available to you don't match, you might be able to use an [adaptor]({{ site.baseurl }}/hardware/dongles).

+Cables that join your computer to a monitor are often called _video cables_.

 These are some of the more common types:

 <div class="images-with-captions" markdown="1">